nicky-nym/nicky-nym.github.io/pages/cities.md

   | 2050 | 68% | 6.7 billion
   |---

-Perhaps existing cities will absorb nearly all of the 2.5 billion additional people who will live in cities by 2050, but in doing so some of their suburbs will essentially develop into big satellite cities of their own right, so the Impossible City ideas are relevant for how new developments in those satellite cities are designed.
-If 4% of the people did move to entirely new urban developments, that would be 100 million people in new urban developments.
+Perhaps existing cities will absorb nearly all of the 2.5 billion additional people who will live in cities by 2050, but in doing so some of their suburbs will essentially develop into big satellite cities of their own right.
+The Impossible City ideas are relevant for how new developments in those satellite cities are designed.
+If 4% of those 2.5 billion additional people did move to entirely new urban developments, that would be 100 million people in new urban developments.

 ### <a name="construction-boom"></a>Urban construction boom